 Will starting a debate at the viewers kitchen table have any positive effect on our product?
 If the ad copy takes strong positions in anything, are we risking losing the population that feels differently?
 And lastly, will the copy bring the reader closer to converting or further away from the holy grail?

 Newton's Third Law fits perfectly as a guiding principle.
 For every action, there is an equal and opposite reaction.
-However bold or provocative the advertisement, we risk etching our brand into the prospect’s mind for the wrong reasons
+However bold or provocative the advertisement, we risk etching our brand into the prospect’s mind for the wrong reasons.
+But properly implemented, bold advertising can be a great tool in our marketing toolbox.

 We'll get back to you within a day to schedule a quick strategy call.
 We can also communicate over email if that's easier for you.